-8. My neighbors will look out for anything suspicious.

 Fact: While it is a good idea to ask for your neighbors’ help in watching your home while you’re away, your fellow neighbors can watch your home for only so many hours a day.
 It’s great as an added precaution, but having a security system that can monitor your home at all times is even better.

 9. Having a home security system doesn’t make any difference to home insurance rates.

 Fact: If you can provide an insurance company with a security alarm certificate from the company, most offer anywhere from a 2- to 10-percent discount on your home insurance premium.
 Monitored alarm systems generally generate larger discounts than unmonitored systems.
 To receive these discounts, all you have to do is be a homeowner.

 10. Home security is complex and hard to set up.

 Fact: Many home security systems have easy-to-operate interfaces that offer a wide choice of settings and configurations that can be easily customized, and you can always get the help of a professional.
 Don’t know which ones to choose?
-Here are some tips on how to set up your home security system and set up the best way to protect your home from intruders.
+Here are a few tips on how to set up your home security system.

-Protecting your home with a home security system doesn’t have to be complicated or expensive, as the home security myths would have you believe.
-With the right system and the right kind of help, you can be assured that your home will be protected at all times.
+Protecting your home with a security system doesn’t have to be complicated or expensive, as the home security myths would have you believe.
+With the right system in place and the right kind of help, you can leave your home and sleep at night feeling safer.

-A fresh copy of the page gives: